deepakajaylinux/testpage/docs/source/sftp_dapper.rst

 Installation
 -----------------

 As a company, and as individuals, SFTP has been dedicated to meeting each partner’s technology challenges, fulfilling their engineering requirements, and satisfying their business goals.
-It is an obvious process to install SFTP module under Dapperstrano by just using the command given below,
+It is an obvious process to install SFTP module under ptdeploy by just using the command given below,

 .. code-block:: bash

-		dapperstrano SFTP  install
+		ptdeploy SFTP  install

 After giving the command then the system will raise the question as,